Szune/aeon-rs/README.md

 thing: "text" # and at the end of lines
 ```

+Comments are _not_ serialized when performing deserializing -> serializing, this may change in the future

 ### Supported types
 - Lists - ["One", 2, 3]
 - Maps - {"one": 1, "a": "b"}
+- Bools (true/false are the only valid identifiers for bools)
 - Integers
 - Decimal numbers - Use a dot '.' as the decimal separator
 - Strings - Use double quotes, e.g. "this is a string"